alexbrahos/Webmaster_Hackathon/README.md

 ### [Database Structure](https://github.com/alexbrahos/Webmaster_Hackathon/blob/main/erd.jpg)
 #### NOTE TO COLLABORATERS❗️❗️
 Clone the repository / download the zip.
 Then, open "index.html" to experience a static version of the website.
-**Make sure to clear your cookies often, or certain browsers (mainly Goole Chrome) will not reflect your changes.**
+**Make sure to clear your cookies often, or certain browsers (mainly Goole Chrome) will not reflect your changes 100% of the time.**

 ## Documentation
 ### Summary
 *Alpha Arcade* is a web application that allows for the user to play games.
 Users may want to login to keep log of their money.
 The money is used to buy and unlock more games.
+The website was tested across multiple browsers (Microsoft Edge, Firefox, Chrome) and multiple screen sizes (mobile, desktop).
+Overall, the website scales well across updated version of browsers and screen sizes; however, older browsers were not tested.
 <br>
 The games avaliable are:
 1. Tap (free)